CMPGPT/TextGPT/README.md

 ### 2. Text Extraction

-- The PDF URL is sent to Mistral AI for text extraction
+- The PDF URL is sent to Mistral AI's OCR API for text extraction
 - The extracted text is temporarily stored for the next step
 - Processing status is tracked in the products table